rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

     gedit 41738.py &

 Looking through the provided code we see it is a ROP chain against ScStoragePathFromUrl, but no CVE is provided, and the code we have is proof of concept to pop a calc.exe.

-Google "CVE-2017–7269 exploit github".
+We could attempt to modify it, but in this case we can search for another option: Google "CVE-2017–7269 exploit github".

 ![](/images/grandpa/22. google.png)